-This sanitizer be combined with Address Sanitizer mav the by -fsanitize=undefined,address (where both are supported, and we have seen library conflicts for clang 17 and later).
+This sanitizer may be combined with the Address Sanitizer by -fsanitize=undefined,address (where both are supported, and we have seen library conflicts for clang 17 and later).

 Finer control of what is checked can be achieved by other options.